juanmatias/python-log-shepherd/README.md

 ![shepherd](images/shepherd.png  "shepherd")

+## Note

+This project is still under construction.

 ## What is PLS?

 This develop is motivated by the need of have a log shipper for AIX.